wuzhigang05/adaptor_trimmer/README.md

   Given a sequence quality cutoff Quality_trimmer is able to extract the sub-maximum array of sequence positions out.
   In addition to that, one also need to specify the format of the fastq being examined.
 As mentioned above, you can get this information by running Guess_fastq_format program.
 Below is a typical usage of Quality_trimmer.
-I instructed the program to extract the maximum contiguous region with quality score >= 20 from data/AS10.fastq file which is in fastq-sanger format (-f) and write the extracted result which meet the length requirement of 100 (-l) to seqs_nolessthan20.fastq and the sequences failed length filtering to seqs_lessthan20.fastq (-s).
+I instructed the program to extract the maximum contiguous region with quality score >= 20 (-c) from data/AS10.fastq file which is in fastq-sanger format (-f) and write the extracted result which meet the length requirement of 100 (-l) to seqs_nolessthan20.fastq and the sequences failed length filtering to seqs_lessthan20.fastq (-s).